gmcgarry/eeprog/README.md

 ## Hardware

-The hardware consists of a PIC16F627 for communication with the host system, and two 74HC595 serial-to-parallel shift registers.
+The hardware consists of a PIC16F62x for communication with the host system, and two 74HC595 serial-to-parallel shift registers.
 The shift registers latch the 16-bit address on the address bus.
-The data bus is connected directly to the PIC16F627.
+The data bus is connected directly to the PIC16F62x.

-Any compatible PIC with a UART can be used.
-There's no reason a PIC16F84 couldn't be used with UART bit-banging since communications is mostly half-duplex (except fo interrupting the hex dump).

 The pin arrangement on the PIC is more complex than initially intended due to the shared role of some of the pins.